-Table 1-3 armar common options
+Table 1-5 armar common options

-Option Description debug_symbols Includes debug symbols in the library. -a pos_name Places new files in the library after the file pos_name . -b pos_name Places new files in the library before the file pos_name . -d file_list Deletes the specified files from the library.
+Option Description debug_symbols Includes debug symbols in the library. -a pos_name Places new files in the library after the file pos_name. -b pos_name Places new files in the library before the file pos_name. -d file_list Deletes the specified files from the library. sizes Lists the Code, RO Data, RW Data, ZI Data, and Debug sizes of each member in the library. -t Prints a table of contents for the library.